aimms/how-to/Articles/676/676-running-aimms-app.rst

 This approach is ideal for running an AIMMS model as a "headless" optimization service within a larger data pipeline.

-Please use the `Vessel Scheduling <http://how-to-staging.platform.aimms.com/feature/fb-676-python-bridge-aimmspy/Articles/590/590-vessel-scheduling.html>`_ example to follow this article.
+Please use the :doc:`Vessel Scheduling<../590/590-vessel-scheduling>` example to follow this article.
 This example illustrates the process, which consists of the following steps:

 #.
 Prepare the link between Python and the AIMMS app.